rohit-purandare/ShelfBridge/README.md

 # ShelfBridge

-> **Sync your audiobook reading progress from [Audiobookshelf](https://www.audiobookshelf.org/) to [Hardcover](https://hardcover.app/) automatically.**

-ShelfBridge is a Node.js application that bridges the gap between Audiobookshelf and Hardcover, automatically syncing your reading progress and book completion status.
-It intelligently matches books using ASIN (for audiobooks) and ISBN (for print/ebooks) for accurate synchronization.
+ShelfBridge automatically syncs your reading progress and completion status between your [Audiobookshelf](https://www.audiobookshelf.org/) server and [Hardcover](https://hardcover.app/) account.
+It intelligently matches books using ASIN (Amazon's book identifier for audiobooks) and ISBN (standard book identifier for print/ebooks) to ensure accurate synchronization.

 ## ✨ Features